Dragon-H22/fitness-club/README.md

 ## Installation

-after downloading repository run this command to install packages
+after downloading the repository run this command to install packages

 ```bash
   npm install